 Many Swiss SMEs sell one hundred percent of their exports through distributors; these are companies in export markets that sell products from international manufacturers in their markets.
 The exporting SMEs are too small to establish their own sales offices.
-Collaboration with these sales partners is thus a key success factor in the export business.
+Hence the partnership with these distributors is a key success factor in the export business, as they account for a large part of the foreign sales.
 The Covid-19 pandemic prevented in-person meetings from taking place in the field, making it more difficult for Swiss exporters to work with their distribution partners.
-Distributors play a significant role in the international business of exporting SMEs, contributing a major portion of the foreign sales.
-However, working with them is challenging under normal circumstances and has been made even more difficult by the Covid-19 pandemic.
 The project demonstrates how the process of collaboration with sales partners can be optimised and supported by digital technologies.

 Course of action

-This project will develop a model for the digitally supported management of international distribution partnerships, comprising the management tasks of selection, qualification, motivation and evaluation of the sales partners.
-It will show how best to structure the processes for accomplishing these tasks and which digital technologies can support their implementation.
-In this way, the project will make a significant contribution to the future success of export-oriented companies.
+The project developed a model for the digitally supported management of international distribution partnerships, comprising the management tasks of selection, qualification, motivation and evaluation of the sales partners.
+It shows how best to structure the processes for accomplishing these tasks and what digital technologies can support their implementation.
+Thus, the project makes a significant contribution to the future success of export-oriented companies.